tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 To enable automatic VM guest patching on a Windows VM, the property `osProfile.windowsConfiguration.enableAutomaticUpdates` determines which patch modes can be set on the VM and this property can only be set when the VM is first created.
 This impacts certain patch mode transitions:
 - For VMs that have `osProfile.windowsConfiguration.enableAutomaticUpdates=false`, disable automatic VM guest patching by changing the patch mode to `Manual`.
 - For VMs that have `osProfile.windowsConfiguration.enableAutomaticUpdates=true`, disable automatic VM guest patching by changing the patch mode to `AutomaticByOS`.
-- Switching between AutomaticByOS and Manual modes is not supported.
+- Switching between AutomaticByOS and Manual modes isn't supported.

 Use the examples from the [enablement](#enable-automatic-vm-guest-patching) section above in this article for API, PowerShell and CLI usage examples to set the required patch mode.